 Behaviors of an Authentic Leader

 So… what does authentic leadership look like in action?
 These individuals lead by example.
 They are honest, fair and have integrity in dealing with their team and others.
-They model good behavior and positive outcomes and show a deep sense of responsibility for the team and their work outcomes.
+Authentic leaders model good behavior and positive outcomes and show a deep sense of responsibility for the team and their work outcomes.

 This seems like a tall list, but if we look at in terms of marginal gains, we can start with a commitment to being open and honest in our communication.
 Do our team members have the “big picture”?
-Do we fanatically keep our promises?
+Are promises fanatically kept?
 Do we have the humility to apologize to people in our organizations that we have offended?
 We can start with these basic things and move out from there.

 Let’s Talk About This